This post may contain affiliate links. Read our disclosure policy

 What if your stove is full though?
 Sometimes you need to make other components of your dish, and having to wait for the eggs to boil can slow you down.

-This Air Fryer Boiled Egg Recipe will show how to make hard boiled eggs in your air fryer - both for hard boiled and soft boiled eggs!
+This Air Fryer Boiled Eggs Recipe will show how to make hard boiled eggs in your air fryer - both for hard boiled and soft boiled eggs!
 I’ll break down the temperature for air frying boiled eggs and how long it takes to air fry the eggs for soft boiled or hard boiled eggs - or anything in between!

 As you’ll see later on in this post, there are many ways to use boiled eggs.
 If you’re in a slump in the kitchen, trust me that doing something as simple as making a batch of boiled eggs can give you a sudden spark of motivation!
 As you can read about more in my Make Cooking Fun! guide - my top 5 tips to explore your potential in the kitchen - using up what you have can push you to get creative using ingredients that need to be eaten!
 After you’ve seen how easy it is to air fry boil eggs, try all of the recipes with boiled eggs at the bottom of my post as part of your Live to Cook one month challenge, and be sure to tag me Instagram to share the results with me!
 Get the free guides by signing up to my newsletter!